jitsi/handbook/docs/dev-guide/iframe.md

 You can also embed and integrate the globally distributed and highly available deployment on the [meet.jit.si](https://meet.jit.si/) platform itself.

-# Integration
+## Integration

-To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your application:
+To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your appication:

 For self-hosting in your domain: